 Symptoms (can vary): Slight to severe hypoglycemia, depression, weight loss, difficult or labored breathing, weakness, convulsions with head and neck spasms, and slow death up to 3 days or sudden death.
 Clinical signs in goats may mimic polio.
-Animals who don't die may have liver and gallbladder damage.
+Animals who do not die may have liver and gallbladder damage.

 Treatment: Remove animals from problem grazing area.
-Provide shade, fresh water and quality hay.
+Provide shade, fresh water and quality hay that is free from other weeds or toxins.
 See veterinarian immediately.
-Treat as a poisoning with activated charcoal and supportive care if animal is caught early enough.
 Prognosis is bad if poisoning is not caught early or quickly.